ysan/auto_rec_mini/README.md

 atpp
 ===============

 Arib TS Parser and Processer.
-Like a minimum TV.
+Like a minimum TV middleware.
 feasibility study.
 under development, in progress.